-With over 30 million registered users (as of June 2020), about a quarter of Japan’s population, PayPay is the country’s most popular mobile wallet.
+With over 40 million registered users (as of June 2021), about a third of Japan’s population, PayPay is the country’s most popular mobile wallet.

 Our international origins make us diverse at the core

 PayPay started as a collaboration between Paytm, SoftBank, and Yahoo Japan, bringing together teams in Canada, India, and Japan.
 As we’ve grown, we’ve continued to embrace this diversity, and about 50% of our engineers are non-Japanese.

 Despite having a product aimed at the Japanese market, we’ve built our company so that English-speaking engineers can contribute at all levels, and a lack of Japanese ability will not hold you back.
 About 80% of our product team speaks English, and we have interpreters who can provide simultaneous translation when necessary.

 If you’re an international engineer, we’ll also assign you a dedicated HR person who can help you with any Japanese translation or bureaucracy that comes up in your day to day.

 Of course, living in Japan, having Japanese skills will help to make your personal life more fulfilling, and so we do offer free Japanese lessons that can be scheduled during normal working hours.

 Work remotely and on your own schedule

 In response to COVID-19, we moved to working remotely.
 This proved so successful that we’ve announced our “Work From Anywhere at Anytime” policy.
 Even after COVID-19 settles down, we’ll continue to allow employees to work from anywhere in Japan, and set their own hours.